Jasmine Birtles

 If you follow those steps then you’re increasing your chances of getting published.

-Each magazine offers different rates for submissions.
+Each magazine offers different rates for contests.

 One of the good things about submitting to magazines is you very rarely have to give up the copyright, so you’re usually free to resell any published stories to magazines in other countries.
 Imagine how good it would feel making money from the same story multiple times!